GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 [HistoryReport]: https://mgmt.sandbox.dea.ga.gov.au/d/c1674b20-8c8a-4d90-aef2-02796275cf2b/4e57919d-fc9d-59d7-9bd1-aa61d41bcb92?orgId=1
 [CurrencyReportGuide]: /guides/setup/operational-reports/product-currency-report/

+## 2024-06-14: DEA Sandbox service has been restored

+The unplanned outage that affected the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) today has been resolved.
+The DEA Sandbox is now back online.

+## 2024-06-14: DEA Sandbox unplanned outage (Resolved)

+The [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) is currently experiencing an unplanned outage.
+We are investigating the issue and hope to have the service back up and running soon.
+We will post an update when the service is restored.

+## 2024-06-12: DEA Intertidal data now available on ELVIS

+[DEA Intertidal](/data/product/dea-intertidal/) elevation and uncertainty data can now be ordered and downloaded from the ELVIS platform.

+For instructions on how to access this data from ELVIS, visit the [DEA Intertidal page (Access tab)](/data/product/dea-intertidal/?tab=access).

 ## 2024-05-30: NCI THREDDS data access links updated to point to the new THREDDS server

 NCI has released an upgrade to the THREDDS Data Service and will [decommission the existing THREDDS server after 30th June 2024](https://opus.nci.org.au/display/NDP/THREDDS+Upgrade).